 Mandy is married to Brian, and has two adult children: Thom and Rose and has recently become a doting granny to Leo.
 She lives on an acre of land on the Kapiti Coast.

 She started her professional life as a teacher, before specialising in the teaching of people with learning difficulties.
 As well as her Teaching Diploma, she has an Advanced Diploma in Applied Arts (Writing) from Whitireia Polytechnic and a MA in Creative Writing from Victoria University, Wellington, New Zealand.
 She has also worked as a youth education officer, a research assistant, a tertiary-level writing tutor, and continues to work as a writing tutor, mentor and assessor, as well as a freelance writer.
+Her books have won several awards.
 In 2014 she was awarded the Katherine Mansfield Menton Fellowship, one of NZs oldest and most prestigious writing awards, which enabled her to spend 6 months living in Menton, in the South of France as she researched a new project.